ResearchObject/ro-crate/docs/1.2-DRAFT/appendix/jsonld.md

 If several RO-Crates are using the same `@context` extension terms, or define the same additional ad-hoc terms, then it may make sense to specify these within an [RO-Crate profile](../profiles.md) that the crates can then explicitly declare conformance to.

 The `@id` of the extension terms should after the move be made absolute URIs that resolve to the profile crate -- if these were made using <https://w3id.org/ro/terms/> then a request to set up such redirects can be made.
-If it is not possible to set up a redirection.

 For terms it is RECOMMENDED to change the `@id` of the terms after moving to be based on the profile's permalink, e.g. the profile with `@id` <https://w3id.org/cpm/ro-crate> defines the term <https://w3id.org/cpm/ro-crate#CPMProvenanceFile>.

 See sections on [profile extension terms](../profiles.md#extension-terms) and [Profile JSON-LD context](../profiles.md#json-ld-context).
 [Custom file formats](../data-entities.md#adding-detailed-descriptions-of-encodings) and common [contextual entities](../contextual-entities.md) may also be moved to the profile, ensuring their `@id` are absolute URI and resolve to the profile JSON-LD.